Fred Crisman

 Fred Lee Crisman (July 22, 1919 – December 10, 1975) was a fighter pilot and later educator from Tacoma, Washington known for claims of paranormal events and ties to 20th century conspiracies.

-In 1946, Crisman claimed to have battled with non-humans in caves during the second World War.
+In 1946, Crisman claimed to have battled with non-humans in caves during the Second World War.
 The following year, he attempted to convince two early flying saucer witnesses that lava rocks were in fact debris dropped from a flying saucer.
-In 1968, Crisman was subpoenaed by a New Orleans grand jury in the prosecution of a local man for the assassination of President John F. Kennedy—a prosecution that would later be dramatized in 1991 Oliver Stone film JFK.
+In 1968, Crisman was subpoenaed by a New Orleans grand jury in the prosecution of a local man for the assassination of President John F. Kennedy—a prosecution that would later be dramatized in the 1991 Oliver Stone film JFK.

 Conspiracy authors consider Crisman "a nexus point for a number of conspiracies and cover-ups from the late 1940s until [his] death in 1975".

 Early life

 Crisman was born on July 22, 1919, the only child of Fred M. Crisman and wife Eva (born Eva Pitchers, died Eva White, 1971).
 In 1933, he and his family moved to Vale, Oregon; His father ran a hotel there.

 In 1939, Crisman graduated from Vale Union High School.

 After attending Eastern Oregon College during 1939–40, Crisman left, working as a brakeman for the Union Pacific Railroad.